MicrosoftDocs/learn/learn-pr/azure/support-concurrency-blob-storage/includes/5-exercise-optimistic-concurrency.md

 [!include[](../../../includes/azure-cloudshell-copy-paste-tip.md)]

 1. Open **Program.cs**:

     ```console
     code Program.cs
     ```

 1. In the code editor, add the code to capture the current ETag value.
 Scroll down to the `SimulateReporter` method and find the line of code that reads `Console.WriteLine($"{authorName} begins writing their story...");`.
-Immediately before this line, insert the following code:
+Immediately before that line, insert the following code:

     ```csharp
     // Store the current ETag